adamsjoe/SZ_Test/README.md

 const endpoint = config.use?.baseUrl ?? '';
 ```

-This retrieves the baseUrl from the playwrightconfig file and assigns it.
+This retrieves the baseUrl from the `playwright.config.ts` file and assigns it.
 We use the Null coalescing operator to ensure we always have a value (even if that vale is an empty string.)

 We then have an options const: